-1. Enlargement of the Womb
+1. Enlargement of the uterus

 Also, your pelvic ligaments will have to be stretched to accommodate the extra weight as your baby grows.
 Sometimes, this may lead to overstretching which will be felt as a sharp, shooting pain.
-This pain is called “lightening pain”, and it can be so startling that some women think that they are actually in labour.
+This pain is called “lightening pain”, and it can be so startling that some women think that they are actually in labor.